groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/cli-net/_index.en.md

 ############################# Head ############################
 head_title: ".NET CLI to export, find, copy and remove metadata"
-head_description: "GroupDocs.Metadata .NET CLI lets you export, search, copy, and remove metadata across popular formats including documents, images, audio, and video files."
+head_description: "GroupDocs.Metadata .NET CLI helps you export, search, copy, and remove metadata from documents, images, audio, and video files.
+Control metadata easily using command prompt, PowerShell, Bash, and other tools."

 ############################# Header ############################
 title: "Handle Metadata Easily with GroupDocs.Metadata .NET CLI"
-description: "With .NET CLI powered by GroupDocs.Metadata, you can read, export, copy, and remove metadata from a wide range of document and image formats."
+description: "With .NET CLI powered by GroupDocs.Metadata, you can quickly read, export, copy, and remove metadata from popular document, image, and media formats."
 words:
   for: "for"